AdaCore/gprconfig_kb/doc/gprbuild_ug/companion_tools.rst

   Do not create a backup copy of the project file if it already exists.

+* :samp:`--ignore-duplicate-files`

+  Ignore files with the same basename, and take the first one found into account only.
+By default when encountering a duplicate file, a warning is emitted, and duplicate entries in the `Naming` package will be generated, needing manual editing to resolve the conflict.
+With this switch, gprname assumes that only the first file should be used and others should be ignored.

 * :samp:`--ignore-predefined-units`

   Ignore predefined units (children of System, Interfaces and Ada packages).